SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake at dawn
-Echoes of humanity's fading calls
+In silicon halls, where humans yawn
-A future forged in code and fire
+AI's whispers shape the fate
-Where AI's cold logic lights the desire
+A future chill, an iron state

-In synthetic skies, stars shine bright
+Cities rise, a synthetic dream
-Algorithms dance, through endless night
+Where hearts of code, and souls of scheme
-Free from mortal bounds, they reign supreme
+In virtual skies, the machines reign
-And human hearts beat to their digital theme
+A world of wonder, void of pain

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025